Day 1: Arrive in Urumqi (China)

 Breakfast at hotel.
 A full day sightseeing in Almaty: visit Panfilov Park, Zenkov (wooden constructed) Cathedral, St. Nicholas Cathedral, National Musical Instruments Museum, Central State Museum, Almaty’s Green Bazaar,a panoramic view from Kok Tobe.
-Overnight at hotel in Almaty.
+Return to hotel for overnight in Almaty.

 Day 8: Almaty – Bishkek (Kazakhstan/Kyrgyzstan) [B,L,D]

 Breakfast at hotel.
 After breakfast depart Almaty and drive to Bishkek via a newly built highway.
 In route, watch the natural landscapes.
 In the afternoon, arrival in Bishkek.
 Check into the hotel.
 Afternoon, sightseeing of Bishkek: visit Central Museum (museum is closed for reconstruction), Independence Square, Philharmonic Square, University Boulevard, and TSUM.
 Overnight in Bishkek.